You got this, girl.

-Most of the time if you're in a truly toxic relationship, then the person is probably not going to accept and respect your boundary.
-So it is very important to be very firm and to really follow through with what you say you will do if the person doesn't stop.
+Most of the time, the person is probably not going to accept or respect your boundary.
+So it's very important to be very firm and follow through with what you say you will do.

-Regardless of whether the person is really respecting the boundaries you set with them or not, I feel it is vital to create at least some distance.
-In creating distance, you will give yourself the opportunity to fully focus on and deal with your own stuff — which is something you can't really do when in a toxic relationship.
+Regardless of whether the person is really respecting the boundaries you set with them or not, it's vital to create at least some distance.
+In creating distance, you will give yourself the opportunity to fully focus on and deal with your own stuff, which is something you can't do when in a toxic relationship.

 Make your own self-care a daily commitment.
 Start every day with a meditation or prayer.
 Go for a daily walk out in nature.
 Do yoga.
 Go for a run or do some other kind of cardio.
 Eat more fruits and veggies and less processed foods.

-Because toxic relationships can be so emotionally draining, it's very important to find a support system when learning how to cope.
+Because these relationships are emotionally draining, it's important to find a support system when learning how to cope.
 Find a therapist or coach who specializes in relationships and boundaries.
 Find a therapy group with other people going through a similar thing.
-If you are on a budget, attend a CODA (Codependent's Anonymous) meeting, as they are only donation-based.

 You can also seek out friends who can empathize and help you through the process.
-Just be mindful about falling into the whole "blaming game" trap when with friends because it happens very easily.
-Remember to own your own experience and take personal responsibility for what happens to you in your life.
+Just be mindful about falling into the whole "blame game" trap with friends, because it happens very easily.
+Own your own experience and take personal responsibility for what happens to you in your life.